 The major research projects currently conducted by VISION are 1) AAA device outcomes (open and EVAR) 2) Carotid stenting and operations outcomes 3) TEVAR outcomes 4) PVI outcomes and objective performance development in collaboration with ‘Registry Assessment of Peripheral Interventional Devices’ (RAPID) project.
 The projects include evaluation of late rupture following EVAR, comparison of atherectomy, evaluations of open compared to endovascular aneurysm repair, and examining survival of devices by manufacturer.
 Feedback reports such as SRS, inform VQI Sites and industry stakeholders on key performance indicators to help improve the care provided to patients with vascular disease.

 Our priorities in future years will focus on gender-based disparities in long-term vascular outcomes, as well as examining outcomes following paclitaxel coated balloon angioplasty and stenting of superficial femoral and popliteal artery.
 The first stage of the project, which is underway, is to evaluate intermediate-term mortality following these procedures using registry data.
 Following this, the VISION CRN will be used to evaluate longer-term outcomes for treatments received by patients with vascular disease.

-For more information, please contact Kayla Moore (Kayla.O.Moore@Dartmouth.edu)
+For more information, please contact the VISION Project Manager Kayla Moore: Kayla.O.Moore@Dartmouth.edu

 Lead Agencies Supporting the Vascular Quality Initiative CRN